Counting geodesics on prime-order $k$-differentials: Asymptotics of counting functions

 A cylinder on a half-translation surface is called a \textit{simple cylinder} if each of its boundary components is a saddle connection.
 A cylinder is called an \textit{envelope} if one of its boundary components is a saddle connection of multiplicity two and the other a single saddle connection.
 Let $c_{simp}$ and $c_{env}$ be the Siegel-Veech constants for the configuration of any simple cylinder and any envelope respectively.
-Then, Apisa \cite[Corollary 8.3]{Api21} using Athreya-Eskin-Zorich \cite{AEZ16} showed that for the stratum $\Omega^2\mathcal{M}_0(n_1,n_2,-1^{n_1+n_2 +4})$,
+Then, Apisa \cite[Corollary 8.3]{Api21} using the Siegel-Veech constants for Configurations III and IV of Athreya-Eskin-Zorich \cite{AEZ16} showed that for the stratum $\Omega^2\mathcal{M}_0(n_1,n_2,-1^{n_1+n_2 +4})$ with $n_1,n_2 >0$,

 We here explain the proof of \cite[Theorem 8.4]{Api21}.
 On a full measure set in a genus zero stratum of quadratic differentials other than $\Omega^2\mathcal{M}_0(-1^4)$, every cylinder is either a simple cylinder or an envelope (see \cite{MZ08} or \cite[Section 4.1]{AW24}).
 Let $(S,\omega)$ be a hyperelliptic surface which is a double cover of a surface in this full measure set in $\Omega^2\mathcal{M}_0(n_1,n_2,-1^{n_1+n_2 +4})$.
 Suppose $\iota$ is its hyperelliptic involution.
 Since the pre-images of poles are unmarked on $(S,\omega)$, simple cylinders on $(S,\omega)/\iota$ have two cylinders in the pre-image on $(S,\omega)$ and envelopes have one.
 Hence, where $\hat{c}_{cyl}$ is the Siegel-Veech constant counting cylinders for the hyperelliptic locus covering $\Omega^2\mathcal{M}_0(n_1,n_2,-1^{n_1+n_2 +4})$.
 We then plug this constant into Theorem \ref{theorem_main}.